mmiesch/stereo-pB/README.md

 ---
 ## exploration directory

-This code is the to a large extent the first code written, indended to explore the nature of the data
+This code is to a large extent the first code written, indended to explore the nature of the data.